 Tutored by contemporary sculptor Rebecca Buck of Osprey Studios, workshop participants are exploring clay modelling.

-With their thoughts on our theme of 'Peace' being communicated through representative and abstract forms of special relevance to this local community and its social heritage.
+With their thoughts on our themes of 'Peace' and 'Remember and Rebuild' being communicated through representative and abstract forms of special relevance to this local community and its social heritage.

-Clay sculptures made during these community Workshops are inspiring and shaping the final architectural ceramic form, garden landscaping and seating which will be placed at Saxon Hall on completion.
+Clay sculptures made during these community Workshops are inspiring and shaping the final architectural ceramic forms, garden landscaping and seating which will be placed at Saxon Hall on completion.

 Saxon Hall is a lovely Community Centre in Hereford that genuinely works to bring together a growing, diverse community.
 They have a beautiful, spacious garden tended with great care and skill by a range of volunteers.